nonso01/portfolio-v-1.3.0/README.md

 const [e1,e2,e3,e4,e5,e6]=[dq("e1"),dq("e2"),di("e3"),dqA("e4"), etc]

 /*
-rather well it's not much but, it could simplify things.
+ well it's not much but, it could simplify things.

-*/
+ hope you can understand what i just did? if not good bye 🧢 */
 ```
 #! todo